stephenzac/soundle/README.md

 ![Tailwind CSS](https://img.shields.io/badge/Tailwind_CSS-38B2AC?style=for-the-badge&logo=tailwind-css&logoColor=white)
 ![Vite](https://img.shields.io/badge/Vite-B73BFE?style=for-the-badge&logo=vite&logoColor=FFD62E)

 I developed Soundle using Typescript, React, and Tailwind CSS.
-I found much use in React Contexts to handle the logic and state of the game behind the scenes.
+I found much use in React Contexts and Typescript to represent the state of the game and handle the game logic behind the scenes.
 This project was also a good chance for me to learn the basics of Tailwind CSS.

-I used Tone.js to generate and play the pitches of the randomly generated melody.
+I used Tone.js to generate and play the pitches of the randomly generated melodies.